h20lady/RepData_PeerAssessment1/PA1_template.md

 ## 104      835 206.1698
 ```

-The 103rd row's 5-minute interval which is the 835th minute contains the maximum average number of steps
+The **835th** interval contains the maximum average number of steps

 ****
 ### Imputing missing values